200 Is 10 Times As Much As

 Common Misconceptions and Clarifications

 Sometimes confusion arises around similar phrases.
-For instance, "200 is 10 times 20" is clear.
-However, saying "200 is 10 times 10" would be incorrect in this context; 10 times 10 is 100, not 200.
+Take this case: "200 is 10 times 20" is clear.
+Still, saying "200 is 10 times 10" would be incorrect in this context; 10 times 10 is 100, not 200.
 The phrase "200 is 10 times as much as 20" specifically identifies 20 as the base number being multiplied by 10.
 Another potential point of confusion is the inverse: "20 is 1/10 of 200."
 Both statements describe the same mathematical relationship from different perspectives – multiplication versus division.

 Building Fluency: Practice and Understanding